zcaceres/MPC/Bootcamp/TutorHandbook.md

 - Question the participants in order to nurture increased understanding.
 - Listen actively to each participant and form follow-up questions.
 - Limit teacher talk turns and talk time; distribute participant talk turns and talk time.
-- Map the seminar by recording the amount and type of participation as well as the ideas.

 ####Thinking about ideas